rayzor/tracker/README.md

-# tracker - Coder Dojo Club Project
+# tracker13  - Coder Dojo Club Project
+# trying to push to Github ..having trouble.

 A generic tracker App to use as any tracker app.
 Authentication + data entry + chart.